 More Best Bedtime Picture Books

-A Story About Afiya by James Berry (Author) and Anna Cunha (Illustrator), the second most requested book in our house at bedtime this year: a beautiful story in words and pictures, but another book where the art was appreciated by dozens and dozens of flip-throughs.
+A Story About Afiyah by James Berry (Author) and Anna Cunha (Illustrator), the second most requested book in our house at bedtime this year: a beautiful story in words and pictures, but another book where the art was appreciated by dozens and dozens of flip-throughs.

-Granny’s Clan: A Tale of Wild Orcas by Dr. Sally Hodson (Author) and Ann Jones (Illustrator) is a few years old, but has such dreamy, beautiful ocean artwork about the real members of the Pacific Northwest’s Clan of Orca Pods and their dear matriarch, Granny, that it became a repeat reader too.
+Granny’s Clan: A Tale of Wild Orcas by Dr. Sally Hodson (Author) and Ann Jones (Illustrator) is a few years old, but has such dreamy, beautiful ocean illustrations about the real members of the Pacific Northwest’s Clan of Orca Pods and their dear matriarch, Granny, that it became a repeat reader too.
 This book will be especially endearing to your budding Marine Biologists.

 Goodnight Anne by Kallie George (Author) and Geneviève Godbout (Illustrator), an award winning bedtime story with dreamy artwork as Anne dreams her garden and its inhabitants a wish of a good night's sleep.